-A substance used to correct a nutrient imbalance in soil or a nutrient deficiency in plants; a substance containing one or more nutrients in proportions not normally found in living organisms or the products derived from them
+Substances used to correct nutrient imbalances or pH in soil or nutrient deficiencies in plants; substances containing one or more nutrients in proportions not normally found in living organisms or the products derived from them.
+Examples of non-organic mineral supplements allowed under this standard are calcium carbonate, dolomite lime, rock phosphate, etc.